ParAlg/blellochfest/index.md

 <b> Abstract:</b>
 I will talk about privacy-preserving algorithms in the binary fork-join model, which is the de facto model of computation for modern multi-core processors proposed by Guy Blelloch and others.
 I will also discuss applications of these techniques to privacy-preserving algorithms in other models such as Massively Parallel Computation.
 (Joint work with Vijaya Ramachandran)

+<b>Title: Fast and Fair Lock-Free Locks</b> <em>([Naama Ben-David][naama])</em>

+<b>Abstract:</b>
+Locks are frequently used in concurrent systems to simplify code and ensure safe access to contended parts of memory.
+However, they are also known to cause bottlenecks in concurrent code, leading practitioners and theoreticians to sometimes opt for more intricate lock-free implementations.
+In this talk, I’ll give an overview of joint work with Guy which shows that, despite the seeming contradiction, it is possible to design practically and theoretically efficient lock-free locks.
+I’ll discuss how we model and reason about concurrent systems theoretically, and present a lock-free lock algorithm with good bounds on running time and fairness.

 <b>Verification of Cost in Dependent Type Theory</b> <em>([Bob Harper][bob])</em>